UnnitMetaliya/99-reactjs-project-ideas/009_weather_app/project_management.md

 ## TODOS:
-- Find a design file for the project
+- x Find a design file for the project
-- Set up the weather api key
+- x Set up the weather api key
+- Create project structure
 - Find the video assets for the bacgrounds
 - Find image assets for weather icons
 - Wind speed and direction displayed with a compass icon